 From the list of locations below, click the date of the course you wish to attend.
-You will be redirected to an Eventbrite online registration page, which will provide venue details.
-Payment can be made online using a credit card (we will email you a tax receipt), or select 'Show other payment options' to request an invoice.
+You will be redirected to our online registration page, which will provide venue details.
+Payment can be made online using a credit card (we will email you a tax receipt), or select ‘invoice’ to be invoiced directly from Vision Australia.

 Cost and Inclusions